-2.4.5 cRLDistributionPoints
+2.3.5 cRLDistributionPoints

-The cRLDistributionPoints extension need not be in a self-signed root CA certificate (but MUST be in the end-entity certificates and SHOULD be in any intermediate CA certificates).
-Clients can use this to retrieve the CRL on-demand - although no (grid) software today actually supports that.

-Note that by putting a CRL distribution URL in the root CA certificate implies that it will never change during the lifetime of the root CA certificate, so if you do include it here, make sure the URL will be stable over the next 5-20 years.
+This extensions need not be in the CA certificate (but must be in the end-entity certificates).
+Clients could use this to retrieve the CRL on-demand - but no (grid) software today actually supports that.
+Putting the CRL distribution URL in the CA certificates implies that it will never change during the lifetime of the CA certificate, so if you do include it here, make sure the URL will be stable over the next 5-20 years.